Coagent Networks Revisited: Acknowledgements

 \section{Acknowledgements}

-The first named author would like to acknowledge the support of the Perimeter Institute for Theoretical Physics and Microsoft.
+We would like to thank Vaneet Aggarwal for his suggestions and comments.
+The first named author would like to acknowledge the support of the Perimeter Institute for Theoretical Physics and Microsoft during his time of working on this research.
 Research at Perimeter Institute is supported by the Government of Canada through Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 The experiments were conducted using Microsoft computational resources.